Join our community

 Grades 3-4: $3,000

 Grades 5-6: $2,000

 Enrolment fees are non-refundable and due upon acceptance.

 The above tuition fees are set by the University of Toronto.

 The school fees do not represent the full costs of educating a child at the Dr. Eric Jackman Institute of Child Study.
 The University of Toronto deducts what it recognizes the Lab School’s contributions to the academic work of the University to be and has calculated the fees outlined on this page.

 The Laboratory School’s connection to the University influences everything from our high academic standards to the spirit of inquiry that pervades our classrooms.
 Please see more about the lab school-university connections under “What does it mean to be a lab school?“

-Families approved for Jackman ICS tuition support are notified by letter and the amount of the financial assistance award will be placed in the family’s University of Toronto Fees Account by September 1, 2016.
+Families approved for Jackman ICS tuition support are notified by letter and the amount of the financial assistance award will be placed in the family’s University of Toronto Fees Account by September 1 of the school year.

 To find out more information about financial assistance at Jackman ICS, please visit our Financial Assistance page.

 Can I come take a tour of the lab school before applying?